themaluxis/Jellynouncer/Readme.md

 - **Rich Media Information**: Display posters, technical specs, ratings, cast, and plot summaries
 - **Multiple Templates**: Different templates for new items, upgrades, and grouped notifications
 - **Dynamic Content**: Templates can access all media metadata and technical information
+- **Web Editor**: Edit templates directly in the web interface with syntax highlighting

 ### 📊 External Metadata Integration
 - **Rating Services**: Integrates with OMDb, TMDb, and TVDB for ratings and additional metadata